Does anyone carry cash anymore?

 While not as common as the other apps above, Popmoney is another app that lets you send money online.
-The only catch is that you must have at least one account with the following banks to participate.
+Popmoney has partnered with numerous banks and credit unions to send and request money from your mobile banking app.

 You can send money to someone else who has Popmoney for free.
 Otherwise, it is only .95 cents to transfer the money.